TomokiMatsuno/tomokimatsuno.github.io/README.md

 ### Summary
-After obtaining a master's degree in natural language processing research, I have built a career spanning approximately five years as a natural language processing engineer.
-Currently, I am working at Mirai Translate Co., Ltd., where I am involved in the training and evaluation of language models specialized in machine translation.
-Additionally, as a freelancer, I provide technical support for a variety of projects.
-I have a keen interest in languages, having mastered English (TOEIC score of 985), Portuguese (equivalent to CEFR B2), and Spanish (similar proficiency), and I completed a minor in linguistics during my undergraduate studies.
+After obtaining a master's degree in natural language processing research, I have been building my career as a natural language processing engineer.
+At SB Intuitions, I am involved in the alignment of large-scale language models.
+I also have a strong interest in languages themselves and have acquired proficiency in English (TOEIC 985), Portuguese (CEFR B2 equivalent), and Spanish (CEFR B2).
+During my undergraduate studies, I completed a minor in linguistics.

 ### Career
 #### Employment History

+**SB Intuitions Inc.**

+- **2024/12 - Present**
+- **Position**: Research Engineer
+- **Responsibilities**:
+  - Post-training and evaluation of large-scale language models

 **Mirai Translate, Inc.**
-- **2020/09 - Present**
+- **2020/09 - 2024/11**
 - **Position**: Research Engineer
 - **Responsibilities**:
   - Training and evaluating language models specialized in machine translation